There’s a few more moving parts to my website than there were when I first made it years ago, so I’ve put this page together to cover all the pieces!

 I like being able to write my posts locally in markdown.
-Being plain text makes it easy to write and edit, and if I ever need something more complex I can drop in custom HTML with shortcode snippets using Hugo.
+It’s easy to read and write, and whenever I need something more complex I can easily drop in custom HTML snippets with Hugo.

 As I write and push changes to Github, Buildkite schedules builds to be run.
 Good thing they have a free tier for community/open source projects!

 Serving incoming traffic

 I run everything off an aging Raspberry Pi (model 1B, plain Raspbian for now) on my home network.
 It’s not the fastest arrangement, but it meets my needs and saves me paying for cloud compute/storage/bandwidth.

 A Buildkite agent continuously checks for new jobs and rebuilds my site as needed.
 It performs other scripted work as well, like scheduling delivery of my newsletter.